Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Nomination Process:

-Due to limited funds and high demand, it is difficult to allocate multiple awards to any one department.
-A department will be able to nominate between 1-4 students, depending on cohort size.
+Due to limited funds and high demand, it is difficult to allocate multiple awards to any one program.
+Each graduate program will be able to nominate between 1-4 students, depending on cohort size.
 Please use the following formula to determine your nomination limit for the upcoming academic year.
 You will need to rank your nominations in order of preference.

 • Anticipated program cohort size 0-50 graduate students = maximum of 2 nominations